zarazaga/ImpatientGIS/Impatient_Ch2.md

 The British National Grid is like a flattened grad set across the UK.
 So we will make a local 'scene'.

-*The choice between local and global depends on the projection type - how the world is seen on the screen.
-This specific data came using a 'flattened' projection, like a folded city-map, rather than the geographical system like a classroom globe.*
+*The choice between local and global depends on the projection type - or on how the physical world is visualised on a flat screen.
+This specific data came using a 'flattened' projection, like a folded city-map from which distances can be measured, rather than the 'geographical' system which is curved like a classroom globe.*

 View > Convert > to Local Scene